Is Squarespace Good for SEO?

 Is Squarespace good for SEO?

 Yes.
-Squarespace is genuinely good for SEO - strong enough to rank competitive keywords on the first page when paired with quality content.
+Squarespace is genuinely good for SEO, strong enough to rank competitive keywords on the first page when paired with quality content.
 It includes editable meta titles and descriptions, automatic XML sitemaps, free SSL, mobile-responsive templates, and 301 redirect management on every plan.
-The limitations are around advanced technical SEO (custom schema, bulk meta editing, server-level performance tuning) - fine for most small to medium sites.
+The limitations are around advanced technical SEO (custom schema, bulk meta editing, server-level performance tuning) that are fine for most small to medium sites.

 What is the best Squarespace template for SEO?